gileoo/SPBView/doc/Examples.md

 ## 5) Export Analysis

 Error classes are excluded in the analysis table output.
 Manual reaction time are used instead of the auto detected ones.
-Further, only target are exported that are white-listed in the _Filter_.
+Further, only targets are exported that are white-listed in the _Filter_.
 Export the analysis via the main menu: _Analysis>SaveAnalysis_.

 ![image](https://github.com/user-attachments/assets/95738e8e-a627-478c-99cb-4fc528b58c31)